 March 31st 2014 marks Freedom Day throughout the whole of Malta.
 This public holiday commemorates the day the British forces pulled out of Malta in 1979.
 In celebration of this historically important day, many activities take place in Vittoriosa around the monument which honours Freedom Day.

 Things to do

-Malta has quite a lot of traditional sporting entertainment.
-Visitors can try out Eden Superbowl at Saint Julian's, which is a ten pin bowling alley offering 20 alleys, and it also contains an on-site cinema, making it a good outlet for combining the chance to see a film with a ten pin bowling trip.
-There are offers where visitors can pay a relatively large fee for an unlimited spell of bowling, and there are also offers for “disco bowling” after 9pm, which offer a combination of dancing and bowling opportunities.
-There are TV screens broadcasting sporting events, and the centre also organises musical entertainment on some evenings.
+Malta has a lot of traditional sporting entertainment.
+Visitors to the island can stop by Eden Superbowl at Saint Julian's.
+Here you’ll find a ten pin bowling alley, made up of 20 alleys and an on-site cinema, making it a great place for couples and families alike to spend a day hours.
+There are offers where visitors can pay a one-off fee for unlimited bowling games, as well as “disco bowling” after 9pm, which is a combination of dancing and bowling.
+There are also plenty of TV screens broadcasting sporting events, as well as musical entertainment on some evenings.

 Hit the beach

-The weather tends to become more reliable as spring gets underway, but in March the weather is still often on the cool side for having a beach trip.
-Nonetheless, it is certainly possible to have an enjoyable relaxing time at this time of year, especially as there are usually relatively few tourists around.
+The weather becomes more reliable in Malta as spring gets underway, but in March the weather is still often on the cool side for enjoying a day at the beach.
+Nonetheless, it is certainly possible to have an enjoyable relaxing time at the beach at this time of year, especially as there are usually relatively few tourists around.

 Where to stay

-There are many good accommodation options in Malta and visitors are spoilt for choice.
-A good luxury option is InterContinental Malta at St George's Bay, Saint Julian's, which has a good fitness and wellness centre and has 5-star accommodation.
-A good boutique option is the 4-star Park Lane Aparthotel which is handy for access to various nearby restaurants.
-The four-star Solana Hotel at Gorg Borg Olivier St, Mellieha has good 4-star accommodation and there is a Tosca A La Carte Italian restaurant on-site.
+There are many accommodation options in Malta, so many so that visitors are spoilt for choice.
+A luxury option is InterContinental Malta at St George's Bay, Saint Julian's, which has a fitness and wellness centre, as well as excellent 5-star accommodation.